spiliti/digit-implementation-kit/uploader/readme patiala specific.md

             NA
             Not Applicable
             Widow
             Defense Person
+            Handicapped

 As Patiala records received contains manual enteries also for session 2018-19 or below,
     1. therefore duplicacy is there (should be filtered)
-    2. dates are in different formats like dd-mm-yy, dd/mm/yyyy, mm/dd/yy, dd-mmm-yyyy etc 2.1 dates from online systems seems to be in format dd-mm-yy convert these dates to 4-digit year dd-mm-yyyy 2.2 still some of only transactions contains dd/mm/yyyy which belongs to session 2019-20 onwards replace them from '/' to '-' means dd/mm/yyyy to dd-mm-yyyy
+    2. dates are in different formats like dd-mm-yy, dd/mm/yyyy, mm/dd/yy, dd-mmm-yyyy etc 2.1 dates from online systems seems to be in format dd-mm-yy convert these dates to 4-digit year dd-mm-yyyy (Hint: Use VALUE() function and then format as date) 2.2 still some of only transactions contains dd/mm/yyyy which belongs to session 2019-20 onwards replace them from '/' to '-' means dd/mm/yyyy to dd-mm-yyyy
     3. Check '/' in 'M/S Firm name' in owner column